GlPortal/RadixEngine/README.md

 You can find the website at http://glportal.de .

 ## Team
-Henry Hirsch, Julian Thijssen, Dorian Wouters, Juraj Oravec, Jason Pulkkinen [More Info](CONTRIBUTORS.md)
+Henry Hirsch, Julian Thijssen, Dorian Wouters, Juraj Oravec [More Info](CONTRIBUTORS.md)

 ## Compile the source